Sunday, December 29, 2024

 The devil can cite Scripture for his purpose.
 An evil soul producing holy witness Is like a villain with a smiling cheek, A goodly apple rotten at the heart.
 O, what a goodly outside falsehood hath! -- The Merchant of Venice, Act I, Scene 3.

 I object to the subversion of good and evil.
 It has become popular to retell old tales and make the evil villain a misunderstood hero or heroine.
 Likewise, symbols of good are subverted to malicious ends.
-It's one thing for a character to to attempt to make use of such symbology and association for his malevolent purposes--that's exactly what we expect from a great villain, as in Richard III, Act I, Scene 3:
+It's one thing for a character to attempt to make use of such symbology and association for his malevolent purposes--that's exactly what we expect from a great villain, as in Richard III, Act I, Scene 3:

 But then I sigh; and, with a piece of scripture,